GSA/digitalgov.gov/content/resources/an-introduction-github.md

 ---

 {{< note >}}
-In this training, Content Strategy and Design Specialist for GSA’s Technology Transformation Services (TTS), Malaika Carpenter, breaks down how to use GitHub into easy, practical steps and demonstrates ways to use this tool to create, manage and publish website content.
+In this first training video, Content Strategy and Design Specialist for GSA’s Technology Transformation Services (TTS), Malaika Carpenter, breaks down how to use GitHub into easy, practical steps and demonstrates ways to use this tool to create, manage and publish website content.
 {{< /note >}}

 {{< youtube lZD7_kmc_zs >}}